gradle/gradle/design-docs/dependency-management-for-jvm-components.md

         - Source from `b` is compiled against the API of `lib2` only and the compiled classes end up in the Jar.
         - Resources from `res-a` and `res-b` end up in the Jar.
         - Jar contains only the above items.
+- Plugin with custom component and custom rule for creating task for `JarBinarySpec`, not using `jvm-component` plugin:
+    - Probably want to add a new sample under `customModel` that demonstrates a custom jvm-based component
 - Error cases above.

 ### Implementation

-- Need to replace `ComponentSpecInternal.getInputTypes()`, possibly by moving to `BinarySpecInternal` for now.
+- May need to replace `ComponentSpecInternal.getInputTypes()`, possibly by moving to `BinarySpecInternal` for now.
+    - This is only used to determine the default source sets for a component, so may not be required unless we want this to automatically work for custom components based on configured binary types.
 - Will need to rework `JvmComponentPlugin` so that `ConfigureJarBinary` is applied in some form to all `JarBinarySpec` instances, not just those that belong to a Jvm library.
 - Change `@BinaryTasks` implementation to fail at configuration time when no rule is available to build a given binary.